cjbarnes/cjbarnes.github.io/_posts/2016-07-10-using-strtotime-outside-us.md

 ## a solution

-There is a solution to the limitations of `strtotime`, if you want it to assume a non-American date order at all times, even when the date contains slashes.
+There is a real solution to the limitations of `strtotime`, if you want it to assume a non-American date order at all times, even when the date contains slashes.

 Remember, `strtotime` looks for the slash character as a marker for whether the date is American or not.
 So all we have to do is replace all slashes in the date string with an alternative character.